lucidworks/solrlogmanager/README.md

 This is an implementation of a LogStash output plugin that delivers log data to Solr.

-The logstash_deploy folder contains a working version of the plugin components and also includes a version of LogStash.
-See the
-ReadMe in the logstash_deploy folder for instruction on how to install and run.

-To build the lucidworks.jar yourself from within the src folder:
-	javac javac *.java
-	jar cvf lucidworks.jar *.class

-# QUICKSTART
+### QUICKSTART

 1. Copy the logstash_deploy folder to your disk.
-You will run LogStash and the Solr Output Writer from this directory.
+This contains a working version of LogStash and you can run LogStash and the Solr Output Writer from this directory.

 2. Copy provided ManagedIndexSchemaFactory configured logstash_logs directory to your Solr collection folder.
+If you rename the folder, also appropriately modify the core.properties.

 3. If you are on a older version of Solr (before 4.4), go to the Solr Admin Page and add a new core.
 In the name and instanceDir fields enter: logstash_logs.
 Accept the defaults for the remaining fields and click on the 'Add Core' button.